vitiral/jsoncmd/JSH.md

     `{key: TYPE, ...}` syntax
 - `Enum<TYPES>`: a type composed of multiple types
 - `Option<Value>`: shorthand for `Enum<Value, Null>`
-- `Ps<Type>`: the process type, which encompasses the typed stdout of a real or fake process.
+- `Ps<Output>`: the process type, which encompasses the typed stdout of a real or fake process.
+- `OpenPs<Input, Output>`: a process who's stdin is still "open" -- i.e. it can receive values using the `<<` operator.
-- `Fn<Params, Ps, Output>`: function type.
-This type is special in general as it's definition does not execute the expression given and instead can later be executed.
-In addition, the `Params` type accepts special syntax and simply injects the values into the defined expression.
+- `Fn<Params, Ps<I>, Ps<O>>`: function type.
+This type is special in general
+  as it's definition does not execute the expression given and instead can later be executed.
+Some special syntax:
+  - `Params` type accepts special syntax and simply injects the values into the defined expression.
+The syntax is intented to make it easy to define functions that are "unix like" and easy to call while still being intuitive.
+  - The `Ps` type does not need to be given for the generic types `I` and `O`.
+    You can declare a function type like:
+    `type MyFn = Fn<{...}, String, String>`
+- `_`: empty type, cannot occupy a value and discards if assigned to.
+    - example: `type Fn<Params, _, _>` defines a function that does NOT accept
+      a Ps stream and does NOT output a stream

 ## Reserved Variables
 - `cwd`: the current working directory
 - `stdin`: Ps type for the stdin (inside function definitions only)
+- `eoi`: "end of input", used for telling a process with an open input that the input is done

 ## Operators
 `+ - * ^ / ! && || // &`